Vasar007/StopAnnoyance/README.md

 ## Installation

 This extension has not published in Chrome Web Store yet.
 But you can download repository and load extension as unpacked.
 More information you can find [here](https://developer.chrome.com/extensions/getstarted#manifest) (there is an instruction).

+## License information

+This project is licensed under the terms of the [Apache License 2.0](LICENSE).